-Course Title Credit Hours
+Course I Title Credit Hours

 AMGT 509 Survey of Arts Management Practices 3

 AMGT 512 Marketing for the Arts 3

 AMGT 513 Production/Project Management in the Arts I 3

-AMGT 514 Production/Project Management in the Arts 2 3
+AMGT 514 Production/Project Management in the Arts II 3

 AMGT 517 Financial Management for Arts Organizations 3

 AMGT 525 Legal Issues and Governance of Arts Organizations 3

 CONR 601 Bibliography and Research 3

-ACCT 501 Financial and Managerial Accounting 3
+ACCT 501 Foundations of Accounting 3

-ECN 501 Economic Concepts and Policies 3
+ECN 501 Foundations of Economics 3

 Arts Management Elective (select from): 3

 AMGT 595 Special Topics in Arts Management

 AMGT 599 Independent Directed Research

 AMGT 698 Internship in Arts Management

-CONR 696 Arts Management Research 4+
+CONR 689 Arts Management Culminating Project 4+

 Comprehensive Examination Pass/Fail

 Total 34

-+After initial registration in CONR 696, the student must remain continuously registered for that course for at least one credit each fall and spring semester until the requirement is fulfilled.
++After initial registration in CONR 689, the student must remain continuously registered for that course for at least one credit each fall and spring semester until the requirement is fulfilled.
 Summer registration is optional.
 Registration and billing are automatic until the requirement is fulfilled or the student submits a written statement of withdrawal from the curriculum.
 The course may be repeated for credit, but a maximum of four credits may be used to fulfill degree requirements.
 Extra CONR culminating research credits may not be used as elective credits.